-Based on product, the viral inactivation market is categorized into kits & reagents, systems, and services.
-Kits and reagents accounted for the largest market share in the viral inactivation market due to their continuous usage by pharmaceutical and biopharmaceutical companies.
+Based on the product, the market is categorized into kits & reagents, systems, and services.
+Kits and reagents accounted for the largest market share in the market due to their continuous usage by pharmaceutical and biopharmaceutical companies.
 Services are anticipated to grow at the highest rate owing to ease of management and specialized services offered by service providing companies.

-With an increase in the number of pharmaceutical and biopharmaceutical companies and rise in R&D spending for the purpose of new drug development, the usage of kits and reagents has increased tremendously.
-Thus, owing to increasing utilization of consumables, kits, and reagents in various end-use settings, it was the largest segment with respect to product in the market.
+With an increase in the number of pharmaceutical and biopharmaceutical companies and a rise in R&D spending for new drug development, the usage of kits and reagents has increased tremendously.
+Thus, owing to the increasing utilization of consumables, kits, and reagents in various end-use settings, it was the largest segment concerning the product in the market.

 Virus inactivation is a vital process in the drug manufacturing companies that require sterilization of the media before product finalization.
 Thus, a wide range of methods is provided as services by many Contract Research Organizations (CROs).
 All safety and quality standards are maintained at such facilities as they provide efficient virus inactivation and planning of further steps in the drug development process.

-Based on end use, the viral inactivation industry is divided into pharmaceutical and biopharmaceutical companies, CROs, academic & research institutes, and others.
+Based on end-use, the viral inactivation industry is divided into pharmaceutical and biopharmaceutical companies, CROs, academic & research institutes, and others.
 Others include medical device companies, laboratories, and blood banks.
-Pharmaceutical and biopharmaceutical companies accounted for the largest share owing to increased usage of these products for the purpose of drug development and drug manufacturing.
+Pharmaceutical and biopharmaceutical companies accounted for the largest share owing to an increased usage of these products for drug development and drug manufacturing.
 CROs provide customized services and efficient management of the entire viral inactivation process.
 Therefore, these are expected to gain considerable share during the forecast period.

-Growth of pharmaceutical and biopharmaceutical companies has been immense over the past few decades.
-Increase in amount of investment to find alternative therapies has increased the number of new drugs.
+The growth of pharmaceutical and biopharmaceutical companies has been immense over the past few decades.
+An increase in the amount of investment to find alternative therapies has increased the number of new drugs.
 With the introduction of biologics and other cellular & gene therapy products, the usage of viral inactivation products has been increasing in pharmaceutical and biopharmaceutical companies.

 CROs provide outsourcing services that aid in viral inactivation processes of pharmaceutical and biopharmaceutical companies.
 As they provide specific services as per the needs of the client, they are preferred over in house process management systems.
 A simplified process, ease of management, and availability of customized services are some of the major reasons responsible for the growth of CROs.